Migrate from traditional to headless CMS: A step-by-step guide

 In my experience, enterprise clients who wanted to grow and needed to scale their content operations always relied heavily on a headless approach as it proved to be the only one that was future-proof, flexible, headache-free and formed an essential part of their composable views allowing them to use the solution products that delivered to their requirements.

 Content migration from a monolith CMS to a headless CMS can be a complex process, depending on the amount and complexity of your content.
-Core steps in the migration process include:
+One of the core steps in the migration process is planning.

-Planning: Before starting the migration, it is important to plan out the process and identify any potential challenges or obstacles.
-This may include identifying the content that needs to be migrated, determining the format and structure of the content, and setting up a schedule for the migration.
+Before starting the migration, it is important to plan out the process and identify any potential challenges or obstacles.
+This may include identifying the content that needs to be migrated, determining the format and structure of the content, stakeholder alignment, and setting up a schedule for the migration.
+Here are a few important stages teams might want to consider before the migration itself.

-Content migration is one of the major considerations when moving from one platform to another.
-Careful planning and preparation would need to take place to articulate what methods and tools are available to help with this process.
+What are the pain points in your organization’s current system?
+Are you trying to speed up content delivery, support omnichannel experiences, or simplify workflows?
+Careful planning and preparation needs to take place to articulate what methods and tools are available to help with this process.
 There are also other important factors to consider like time, budget, and resource availability.

 It’s important to understand that there is no magic lift and shift functionality when it comes to process, everything needs to be looked at.
 Key decisions would need to be made on what content is kept and what content is no longer needed or could be created again in the new CMS.